AnggaR96s/Reforestation/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## I've got a joke about vegetables for you... but it's a bit corny.